 Missouri payday loan lenders must now fully take into consideration a consumers ability to repay back their financial obligation.
 On top of this the lender must keep all financial records.
 The law says that all records regarding the loan must be retained for at least two years.
 Another new addition to the Missouri regulations is the fact that a short term lender can no longer use collection expenses as a form of fees when going after a consumer.
 Additionally, all payday loan companies in the state must post and be able to show the current interest rates and fees for any amount This applies to online companies and regional lenders in Kansas City and St Louis.
 Lastly, a consumer that takes out a payday loan has the option to cancel the loan and return the funds back to the lender.
 This needs to be done within the next business day.

-Shown below are the current rules and regulations regarding payday loans in Missouri.
+Shown below are the current rules and regulations regarding Missouri payday loans.

 -Loans of $500 or less are regulated as payday loans in the state of Missouri.